Setting Up Performance Index

 file where you'll find the following fields

-You can get the data for this
+You can get the data for this using the dynamic native demo menu.

 It's the scale of your p.i system, 0 to 1000, 0 to 800, up to you.